Why am I so quiet?

 9. You get bored easily when people are talking

-10. It’s weird being the center of attention
+10. You’re private and hate the center of attention

 Get 8 Free Tools to Become Socially Confident